How Early Can You Test For Autism?

 • Changes in eating habits and food aversions

-• A lack of response to their own name
+• A lack of response to their name

 • Difficulty engaging in conversations and responding to questions